 One of the largest Christmas markets in the Netherlands, the Kerstmarkt Haarlem has a guaranteed spot in the seasonal top 5.
 As a backdrop to the hundreds of stalls in the picturesque square, there are live choirs singing Christmas carols.

-Located on the Vrijthof, Maastricht's charming Christmas market features lots of stalls, an ice rink and carousel.
-With gluhwein and oliebollen galore, you'll have a great time here.
+Located on the Vrijthof, Maastricht’s charming Christmas market is open from 29 November – 31 December and features plenty of stalls, an ice rink and carousel.
+With gluhwein and oliebollen galore, you’ll have a great time.

 Reaching Maastricht by car takes just 2 hours and 15 minutes.
-Travelling by train takes around 2 hours 30 minutes on IC.
+Travelling by train takes around 2 hours 30 minutes on ICE.
 Check the NS website for details.

 This charming town in South Limburg offers a unique Christmas experience – markets in caves!
 Visit the Velvet Cave and Municipal Cave for all the festive happenings whilst the Wilhelmina Caves are home to the sand sculpture nativity scene.

-Valkenburg is a 2 hour 20 minute drive from Amsterdam.
-It can also be reached by NS train to Maastricht and Valkenburg station is around 15 minutes' walk from the centre.
+Valkenburg is a 2.5 hour drive from Amsterdam.
+It can also be reached by NS train via Maastricht.
+Valkenburg station is around 15 minutes’ walk from the centre.
 See the NS website for more details.

 Perhaps the most popular of Germany’s Christmas markets, Cologne offers several different markets spread throughout the city from the beautiful Old Market in front of the Town Hall to the Market of Fairytales on the Rudolfplatz.
 Cologne attracts thousands of visitors to its markets, so The Mamas advise to visit during the week when it is less busy.